dlt-hub/verified-sources/CONTRIBUTING.md

 ## Coding Prerequisites

-To start development in the verified sources repository, there are a few steps you need to do to ensure you have the setup.
+To start development in the verified sources repository, there are a few steps you need to do to ensure you have a working setup.

 ### 1. Prepare the repository

-1. Fork the [verified-sources](https://github.com/dlt-hub/verified-sources) repository on GitHub, alternative check out this repository if you have the right to create Pull Requests directly.
+1. Fork the [verified-sources](https://github.com/dlt-hub/verified-sources) repository on GitHub, alternatively check out this repository if you have the right to create Pull Requests directly.
 2. Clone the forked repository:
     ```sh
     git clone https://github.com/dlt-hub/verified-sources.git